 “When both John Cage and Sun Ra entered the stage together, I had a tremendous sense of relief,” Russo remembers, needing a moment to let the gravity of the situation sink in.

 “It doesn’t get more avant-garde than having John Cage and Sun Ra “meet” in a converted penny arcade, now a sideshow theatre, in the middle of a legendary amusement park.”
 Further description seems unnecessary.
 The rest is mystery.

-John Cage Meets Sun Ra: The Complete Concert is available to pre-order now ahead of its release on 24th June.
+John Cage Meets Sun Ra: The Complete Concert is out now.